Resolve Debt

 What is a charge-off?

 Credit card companies usually try to collect past-due amounts for 120 to 180 days before “charging off” your balance.
 Charging off debt doesn't make the debt go away.
-It just means writing off the balance for their own tax and accounting purposes.
+It’s just an accounting term that means writing off the balance for their own tax and accounting purposes.
+Therefore, even if your debt is “charged-off,” it's still valid and collectable.

 Before charging off your account, your card issuer may try to help you out (and cut its losses) with account re-aging, forbearance, debt management, or debt resolution.

-• Debt management happens through a credit counselor.
+Debt management happens through a credit counselor.
 You make a single monthly payment into a plan, and your counselor distributes it to your creditors.
-The creditors often agree to lower your interest rates and monthly payments and waive late fees.
+The creditors may agree to lower your interest rates and monthly payments and waive late fees.

-• Debt resolution means the creditor accepts less than you owe as payment in full.
+Debt resolution may help you.
+It means the creditor accepts less than you owe as payment in full.
 You can negotiate your own debts or hire a professional debt resolution company to help you.

 Some credit card companies will sue before charging off a balance.
 This isn't common, but it’s possible, especially if you owe a large amount and have assets or a steady income.

 Once the card is charged off, the credit card company might sue you.
 Or it could sell the debt or transfer it to a collection agency (and let them sue you).
-You’re more likely to be sued if you haven't come to an arrangement, especially if your balance is large and you’re not judgment-proof.
-Judgment proof means you don’t have enough assets and income for the creditor to seize.
+You’re more likely to be sued if you haven't come to an arrangement, especially if your balance is large and, in some states, you’re not judgment-proof.
+Judgment proof usually means you don’t have enough assets and income for the creditor to seize.

 Can a debt collector sue you?

 Debt collectors can sue you for credit card debt.
-And they probably will if you ignore them and they believe they can collect a judgment.
+And they are more likely to if you ignore them and they believe they can collect a judgment.

 Understanding the difference between credit card companies, your original creditors, and debt collectors or debt buyers is important.
 Collectors get hired or buy the debt you owe.
 Your rights depend on who is coming after you.

 If a debt collector contacts you, ask them (in writing) to validate the debt, especially if there is any doubt that the debt is yours.
-Make the collector prove that you owe the money and that they have the right to ask you for payment.
+It’s smart to ask the collector to prove that you owe the money and that they have the right to ask you for payment.
 Verify the debt's age and look up the statute of limitations for collecting a debt in the state where you live.
 (Do an internet search for “statute of limitations on debt in [your state].”)
-If the statute of limitations has passed, you’ll want to point it out to the court when you answer the lawsuit.
+If the statute of limitations has passed, you’ll want to point it out to the court when you or your attorney answers the lawsuit.

 Once you have all the information you need, you have choices: